jterwilliger30/thread-safe-redblack-tree/README.md

 This is my attempt at implementing a red black tree.
-It works on any data structure that has defined operators of less than, greater than, and equal to.
+It works on any data type that has defined operators of less than, greater than, and equal to.

 Would like to practice
 - Unique & shared pointers